 During decision-taking, distinguish between concerns (to be mitigated) and objections (regarding serious show-stopping dangers),

-reach a reasonable partial decision now, that is “safe enough to try” now – instead of endlessly attempting to find that perfect complete solution likely to withstand all tests of time,
+reach a reasonable partial decision now, that is “safe enough to try” now – instead of forever attempting to find that perfect and complete solution likely to withstand all tests of time,

-in the same meeting that does the deciding, agree when to review that decision.
+in the same meeting that does the deciding, agree when to review the decision.

 I’ve never actually been part of a team that tried sociocracy, but I would love to.

 More earth-bound, let me mention code reviews.
-A while ago, I was with a project where a whole gang of developers would jump at any feature branches claiming completion.
-One received liberal amounts of qualified code reviews.
-That meant one initially had to swallow quite a lump of pride.
+A while ago, I was with a project where a whole gang of developers would jump at any feature branch claiming completion.
+One received liberal amounts of code reviews.
+Good, qualified code reviews.
+The result: I had quite a lump of pride to swallow.

-But soon, I noticed our code in that project was in good overall shape.
-At least as good as any I’ve seen elsewhere (and I’ve seen plenty).
+The other result: Our code in that project was in extraordinary good overall shape.
+Probably better than any I’ve seen elsewhere (and I’ve seen plenty).
 This resulted in new pride, of a better variety.

-Also, these extensive code reviews provided quite some learning experience for everybody.
-Each developer has their particular area of expertise, and, through the code reviews, can contribute that special expertise to all work that happens to go on.
+Also, those extensive code reviews provided quite some learning experience for everybody.
+Each developer has their particular area of expertise, and, through the code reviews, can contribute that special expertise to all work as it happens to go on.

-Ever since that experience, I’m sold for code reviews.
+Ever since that experience, some years ago, I’m sold for code reviews.
 I recommend them, give them, and try to obtain them, where I can.
 Code quality problems being as expensive as they are, I find the review effort well-spent indeed.